ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 ## Go further

 You can now follow the steps of the next guide :

-- **Coming soon:** Guide 3 - VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud ?.
+- **Coming soon:** Guide 3 - VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud ?

-If you experience any network issues within VCD on OVHcloud, please read our guide "[VMware Cloud Director on OVHcloud - Network - Concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts)".
+If you experience any network issues within VCD on OVHcloud, please read our guide « [VMware Cloud Director on OVHcloud - Network - Concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts) »

 If you require training or technical assistance in implementing our solutions, contact your sales representative or [click here](/links/professional-services) for a quote and request a custom analysis of your project from our Professional Services team experts.